elnrnag/ITSG5_TS_Titanized_TA/README.md

 //ItsGeoNetworking_TestControl.control
 ```

 Go to ITS_TS_Titanized_TA/titan_tri_mapper directory.
 In the file taproperties.cfg modify "LocalEthernetMAC": "ecf4bb350b3e" to match the MAC address of the local ethernet card where the TS will be running.
+Also set the IP address and port of the UpperTester on the SUT "UpperTesterSettings": "<SUT_IP_ADDRESS>:<PORT>".
+Also set "Gn6RemoteAdapterIp": "SUT_IP_ADDRESS"

 Run:
 ```